Is now the perfect time to repaint your walls with the free paint benefit provided for Lumo residents?

 - If you are moving into a Lumo Home and want to paint it when moving in, discuss it with your sales representative.

-- If you are already living in a Lumo Home, contact your property manager through the My Lumo service.
+- If you are already living in a Lumo Home, contact us through the My Lumo service.

 Before you start painting, it’s a good idea to carefully protect floors, skirting boards and surfaces other than those being painted.
 And don’t forget to cover yourself!
 In addition, any possible holes in walls should be filled and walls should be washed before painting to ensure an even and smooth finish.

-You can find instructions for painting and selecting the perfect paint in the My Lumo service on the paint benefit page.
+Click here to read the painting instructions for Lumo homes.
 You should also pay a visit to Tikkurila’s website, where you can find instructions on how to paint different interior surfaces (in Finnish).

 ... and after painting